philippd/angularjs-style-guide/README.md

 #Templates

+* Use lower case name separated with dash and suffix tpl.html (some-page.tpl.html)
 * Use `ng-bind` or `ng-cloak` instead of simple `{{ }}` to prevent flashing content.
 * Avoid writing complex code in the template.
 * When you need to set the `src` of an image dynamically use `ng-src` instead of `src` with `{{}}` template.